IceGawd/cse15l-lab-reports/labreport3.md

 ```
+### Explanation 2
-The -v flag will inverse the search.
-If a line does not contain the given string, then it will print the line.
-The second example shows that if the given string is not in any of the lines, it will just print all of the lines.
+This shows that if the given string is not in any of the lines, it will just print all of the lines.
 This is great as it can help reduce useless info in a file to search for useful information.

 ## grep -i
 ### Example 1
 ```
-λ grep -i "in" pmed.0020192.txt
+λ grep -i "in" ./plos/pmed.0020192.txt
         I am writing in response to an essay published in the most recent issue of PLoS Medicine by Deborah Hayden, entitled “Alas, Poor Yorick: Digging Up by her comment on our article.
 Nowhere in that article, “Ethics.
 Constructing Ethical